BergFulton/gdi-beginning-html-css-responsive/README.md

-# Girl Develop It

-## Beginning HTML and CSS - Responsive Design
+# Newbie HTML and CSS with Responsive Design

 Created for use for a one-time extended class in Columbus, Ohio by Jen Myers, using material created by Sophie Shepard of GDI Austin.